edwintye/edwintye.github.io/_posts/2020-01-29-integration-testing-in-goling-using-docker.md

 `TestMain(m *testing.M)`, increasing the complexity and setup time for simple unit tests, or having a `TestMain(m *testing.M)` or each tag/file which is rather error-prone.
 We find that the simplest solution is to consolidate related tests under one function and separate them through [subtests](https://blog.golang.org/subtests).
-A nice side-effect of this construct is that each test has a clean container to work with; managing the state is comparatively easy as an explicit purge between tests is no longer mandatory.
+A nice side&ndash;effect of this construct is that each test has a clean container to work with; managing the state is comparatively easy as an explicit purge between tests is no longer mandatory.